kkaminsk/Remove-WindowsStore.ps1/README.md

 # Remove-WindowsStore
-This script is written in PowerShell and is designed to run as part of the device deployment process in Microsoft Intune.
-Its purpose is to remove the Microsoft Store icon from the taskbar on Windows 11 machines during deployment.
+This script is written in PowerShell and is designed to run as part of the device deployment process in Microsoft.
+Its purpose is to remove the Microsoft Store icon from the taskbar on Windows 11 machines during deployment without any configuration via Group Policy.

 The script first defines a registry path related to Windows Explorer policies.
 If this registry path does not already exist, the script creates it.